Group-8-Codepath-Android-Fall-2022/Group-Project/README.md

 **Required Features**

-* Register, login, logout
+- [x] Register, login, logout
-* Seach nearby restaurants
+- [x] Seach nearby restaurants (ask user's location permission, and show restaurants in that area)
-* View restaurant detail
+- [x] View restaurant detail
-* Filter restaurants by city name, rating, etc.
+- [ ] Filter restaurants by city name, rating, etc.

 **Stretch Features**

 * Extending yelpy to a social media by
-    * Allowing users to send direct messages to each other
+    - [ ] Allowing users to send direct messages to each other
-    * Allowing users to publish their posts
+    - [ ] Allowing users to publish their posts

 ### 2. Screen Archetypes